WestGrid/visualizeThis/menu/scientific.md

 molecules.
 The protein structure is a P-glycoprotein (P-gp) embedded into the cell's membrane.
 Such proteins are responsible for the translocation of a wide range of compounds across membranes.

-A simple visualization with VMD (below) shows the horizontal cell membrane along with the embedded vertical protein.
+A simple visualization with <a href="https://www.ks.uiuc.edu/Research/vmd" target="_blank">VMD</a>
+(below) shows the horizontal cell membrane along with the embedded vertical protein.
 To further differentiate the two, we rendered the protein beads as larger spheres.

 ![alt text]({{ site.baseurl }}/assets/img/both.png "cell membrane with embedded protein")